Constitutional Framework

 In the second, coordination is infrastructure — governed by rules that apply to builders and users alike, producing receipts that make power inspectable, preserving exit that makes voice credible, grounding the settlement layer in a cost that makes the record durable.
 Conflict persists.
 Politics persists.
 Disagreement about the good persists, as it must.
 What does not persist is unanswerable coercion.

-Every day without receipts, without fork rights, without the constitutional floor held in place, the first equilibrium hardens — not because anyone chose it, but because the frictionless default compounds in the absence of deliberate resistance.
-Compounding is not reversible by wishing.
+Every day without receipts, without fork rights, without the constitutional floor held in place, the first equilibrium hardens.
+Drift does not reverse by wishing.
 Only by building.

 The architecture can be specified.
 It cannot build itself.